quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 # Clean room technology

 Clean rooms are environments where particulate concentration is reduced and kept under a specified level (usually also temperature and humidity are controlled).
-Clean rooms are fundamental to prevent contamination which can create the following problems: it can **ruin devices**, leading to a lower yield and thus an increase of the manufacturing costs; it can **poison equipment** which has to be repaired, incrementing costs and slowing down production; lastly it can pose a **health risk** for the employees and other people involved in the manufacturing.
+Clean rooms are fundamental to prevent contamination which can create the following problems: it can **ruin devices**, leading to a lower yield and thus an increase of the manufacturing costs; it can **poison equipment** which has to be repaired, incrementing costs and slowing down production; moreover it can pose a **health risk** for the employees and other people involved in the manufacturing.

 ## Sources of contamination

 Before finding a way to prevent contamination, it is important to know what are its main sources.
 Analysis show that the **human body** is the main source of airborne particles and that their number varies depending on the activity performed by the person.
 For this reason, depending on the class of the clean room, multiple layers of *clothing* have to be used to minimize contamination.

-Other sources are the **machines** which can wear and produce debris during normal operations, to mitigate this problem in fact, they are often installed through the walls, in order to separate the clean side from the "dirty" side.
-Finally also the **materials** and the **processes** used can create particles that need to be eliminated, for this reason it may be necessary to use high purity gasses (for example *Oxygen 4.0* where the *4* indicates the number of "9s" of purity, in this case 99.99%).
+Other sources are the **machines** which can wear down and produce debris during normal operations; to mitigate this problem, in fact, they are often installed through the walls, in order to separate the clean side from the "dirty" side.
+Finally the **materials** and the **processes** used can create particles that need to be eliminated, for this reason it may be necessary to use high purity gasses (for example *Oxygen 4.0* where the *4* indicates the number of "9s" of purity, in this case 99.99%).

 ## Contamination induced problems

 The presence of contaminants in the air can easily damage a product in multiple ways:

-- **Change electric fields**: if a material (for example a silicon wafer) comes in contact with a source of ions (for example the skin), its electrical properties can be drastically changed, to the point where it can no longer serve its purpose.
+- **Change in electric fields**: if a material (for example a silicon wafer) comes in contact with a source of ions (for example the skin), its electrical properties can be drastically changed, to the point where it can no longer serve its purpose.
-- **Unintentional films between layers**: contaminants can create nanometric films on the surfaces of a material which can prevent adhesion between two film or create unwanted open/short circuits.
+- **Unintentional films between layers**: contaminants can create nanometric films on the surfaces of a material which can prevent adhesion between two films or create unwanted open/short circuits.
-- **Shadowing**: dust particles can create defects in photolitograpy processes by casting an unwanted shadow on the resists which, in turn, can ruin the final product.
+- **Shadowing**: dust particles can create defects in photolithography processes by casting an unwanted shadow on the resists which, in turn, can ruin the final product.
 - **Jamming**: dust particles can prevent the movement of micro electro-mechanical systems (MEMS).

 ## Clean room classification

-The first standard for the classification of clean rooms was invented in the '60 and required a room to respect specific limits in particles number and sizes, according to the plot below.
+The first standard for the classification of clean rooms was invented in the '60 and imposed specific limits in particles number and sizes, according to the plot below.

 ![[fed std 209.png|300]]

 A class 100 for example have less than 100 particles greater than 0.5 $\mu$m per cubic foot).
 Particulate concentration can be directly measured with methods of filtering and counting (usually too slow) or with a suitable apparatus exploiting optical scattering of a laser beam (just like looking at particulate through a sun beam) where the number of scattering lines represents the number of particles and the angle is proportional to their size.

 Nowadays the accepted standard, which has been updated by ISO, is stricter and more detailed.

 ## Designs

-There are two main kinds of clean room designs: the first one is more expensive but offers better performances and consists in a room with a raised perforated floor through which air can pass, the second design is similar but instead of having the raised floor it has holes at the bottom of the walls, this design is cheaper but also less effective since it doesn't allow a laminar air flow (which minimizes the time spent in the room by a particle).
+There are two main kinds of clean room designs: the first one is more expensive but offers better performances and consists in a room with a raised perforated floor through which air can pass, the second design is similar but instead of having the raised floor it has holes at the bottom of the walls; this design is cheaper but also less effective since it doesn't allow a laminar air flow (which minimizes the time spent in the room by a particle).

 ![[clean room.png|500]]